railsgirls/guides.railsgirls.com/_pages/deployment.md

 There are many services that can host your app.
 They all are slightly different.
 Ask your coach which service they recommend.

+{% coach %}
-__COACH__: Please help choose the best, and possibly free, service to deploy the app.
+Please help choose the best, and possibly free, service to deploy the app.
 Preferably a PaaS like Heroku.
+{% endcoach %}